-This organized girl’s closet makeover has a floral wallpaper backdrop and features smart storage ideas that can adapt as she grows older.
+This organized girl closet makeover has a floral wallpaper backdrop and features smart storage ideas that can adapt as she grows older.

-I never thought I’d be in a situation where I envy my own child — but I’m
+I never thought I’d be in a situation when I envy my own child — but I’m

-I decided to work with California Closets.
-They didn’t sponsor this post, I just “shopped around” virtually and on Instagram and found them to have the best quality and all of the features we were looking for.
+I worked with California Closets.
+They didn’t sponsor this post, I just “shopped around” virtually and on Instagram and found them to have the best quality and all the features we were looking for.
 I worked locally with Janice, and she was fantastic!

 This post contains affiliate links, which means I may get a small commission (at no extra cost to you) if you shop my link.
 Please see my disclosure if you’d like more info!